Nikon D7000: Reviews

 Since its release, the D7000 has received many favorable reviews, with some commenting that the D7000 is a viable alternative to the more expensive D300S and an upgrade over the D90.
 Digital Photography Review awarded the camera an overall score of 80%, praising its feature set and image quality.
 The D7000 received four out of five stars and the Editor's choice award in CNET's review.

 DxO Labs awarded its sensor an overall score of 80, above much more expensive competitors.
 The main point of criticism by reviewers is the small buffer which limits the number of shots in burst mode especially when shooting RAW.

-There are image comparisons with many cameras at all ISO speeds in JPEG and RAW.
+There are image comparisons with many cameras at all ISO speeds in RAW.

+Awards

+In 2011, the Nikon D7000 won major awards such as the Red Dot Design Award, TIPA's "Best DSLR Advanced", EISA's "European Advanced SLR Camera", and Camera Grand Prix Japan's "Reader's Award".

 Matrix Metering II and detected faces

 The 3D Color Matrix Metering II tends to overexpose minor parts of the image (e.g. sky or bright back-lights) if it detects faces near the image center that are darker (e.g. in shadow) than these minor parts.
 This feature is sometimes surprising due to reliable scene recognition and face detection (including side-view of faces) of the new high-resolution sensor, even if there are only strangers (in the dark) near the image center.

 If not wanted, the metering can be changed with exposure compensation, two-point (average) metering, metering on the bright lights or use of center-weighted or spot metering, fill flash or RAW images.
 Increasing the dynamic range by use of Active D-Lighting or reducing the contrast settings (the default contrast is higher compared to previous Nikon DSLRs) aids when shooting JPEGs.
 After taking the image, contrast and brightness can easily be changed in camera.